cajowils/httpserver/asgn4/README.md

 Standard queue operations.
 Difference between enqueue() and requeue() is that enqueue() takes a connfd and makes a new node to add to the queue, whereas requeue() takes an existing node and adds it to the queue.

+### copy_file()

+I made this function to copy the contents of one file to another.
+It uses a while loop to read the source file into a buffer and then writes the buffer into the destination file.

 ## Changes for Assignment 2
 In Assignment 2, we have been tasked with taking in not only the port number, but also the number of threads and the file in which to store the log.